gedw99/dir-cleaner/README.md

 NOTE: This forks ( https://github.com/gedw99/dir-cleaner ) is a fork of https://github.com/guumaster/dir-cleaner with the following changes

-- bin name is unique, instead of jsut cmd
+- bin name is unique, instead of just "cmd"
 - make and golden test
 - BUG: does not work on Windows.
 Still needs to be fixed.
 - fixed go releaser